Former Editor Bio: Karen Federman Henry

 Karen Federman Henry has practiced law since 1985, and has handled appellate work throughout her career.
 She earned a bachelor of arts degree in government and politics from the University of Maryland, College Park, and received a juris doctor from the University of Maryland, Francis King Carey School of Law.
 During law school, she served as a notes and comments editor on the Maryland Law Review.
 The nature of her practice has covered trial and appellate litigation in state and federal courts, transaction work, administrative hearings, legislative drafting, and preparing advisory opinions.
 Her court admissions include the Maryland Court of Appeals; District of Columbia Court of Appeals; U.S. Court of Appeals for the District of Columbia Circuit; U.S. District Court for the District of Columbia; U.S. District Court for Maryland; U.S. Court of Appeals for the Fourth Circuit; and the Supreme Court of the United States.

-In addition to serving the County, Ms. Federman Henry has participated in organizations that cultivate civility and professionalism among members of the bar, including the Maryland State Bar Association, the Montgomery County Bar Association, Montgomery County Inn of Court, and Edward Coke Appellate Inn of Court.
+In addition to her law practice, Ms. Federman Henry has participated in organizations that cultivate civility and professionalism among members of the bar, including the Maryland State Bar Association, the Montgomery County Bar Association, Montgomery County Inn of Court, and Edward Coke Appellate Inn of Court.
 She served on the Court of Appeals Commission on Professionalism (the predecessor to the Maryland Professionalism Center) from 2004 to 2009.
 Ms. Federman Henry received the 2012 J. Joseph Curran Public Service Award from the Maryland Bar Foundation for serving the public good and furthering the goals of better government and societal standards.

 Her publications include articles for the Maryland State Bar Association Litigation Section’s The Maryland Litigator (“Change Is Good, But Don’t Let It Catch You By Surprise!”
 February 2012 (discussing changes to Md.
 Rule 3-306), and “Trust No One—Redact or Seal Private Information,” September 2011, (discussing requirements of the Maryland Rules and public access to court documents)) and Hauch v.
 Connor — Beginning a Transition in Maryland Conflict of Laws Doctrine?, 43 Md.L.Rev.
 204 (1984).